PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ## Two-way Channels

 One of the most obvious limitations of the simple payment channel is that it is one-way.
 Bob's balance in the channel can only ever increase, and Alice's balance can only ever decrease.
 This is because every commitment transaction that Alice signs and sends to Bob is valid forever (at least until one of them is broadcast and confirmed).
-Even if Alice constructs and signs a new transaction with a smaller balance for Bob, Bob will always be able to broadcast the commitment trasaction which assigns him the greatest balance.
+Even if Alice constructs and signs a new transaction with a smaller balance for Bob, Bob will always be able to broadcast the commitment transaction which assigns him the greatest balance.
 Alice has no way to stop Bob from doing this, and no way to invalidate the old commitment trasactions.

 However, there is a trick that allows Alice to ensure that Bob can't use a previous commitment transaction to claim an old balance.
 This trick uses hash pre-images and timelocks to construct a *revocable* transaction.
 That's what we'll look at next.